sondsee/sondsee/README.md

 - 👋 Hi, I’m @sondsee
-- 👀 I’m interested in UX design
+- 👀 I’m interested in design
-- 🌱 I’m currently learning bootstap
+- 🌱 I’m currently learning to build games
 - 💞️ I’m looking to collaborate on beginner projects

 <!---